trixirt/linux-next/Documentation/filesystems/caching/fscache.rst

 If FS-Cache is compiled with the following options enabled::

 	CONFIG_FSCACHE_STATS=y
-	CONFIG_FSCACHE_HISTOGRAM=y

-then it will gather certain statistics and display them through a number of proc files.
+then it will gather certain statistics and display them through the following proc file.

 /proc/fs/fscache/stats
 ----------------------